Facelift (product): Facelifts of websites

 Facelifts of websites may take the form of changes in the appearance of the web, a new function being added, etc.

-For example, to improve the GMB website, a new navigation panel was built to helps users get less confused when navigating around in the dashboard.
+For example, to improve the GMB website, a new navigation panel was built to help users get less confused when navigating around in the dashboard.

 Also, in response to the increasingly mobile nature of web usage, Facebook rolled out key updates to make Pages more mobile-friendly and user-friendly.
 To make Pages more mobile-friendly, Facebook has changed the layout to include tabs for each Page section – allowing a visitor to get the information they need in a streamlined fashion, while eliminating cumbersome scrolling and clicking.

 When a website is not able to give the result people want, do not meet the modern functionality standards, and is not responsive and mobile-friendly, then it may need a facelift to improve the situation.